tijko/Mazes/README.md

 #### Description:

-The depth first search will randomly chose a path direction while their are still "unexplored" grid coordinates left.
+The depth first search or **DFS** maze will randomly chose a path direction while their are still "unexplored" grid coordinates left.
 If the path direction is blocked by intersections or the grid edge, the path direction will back track to the last unblocked and unexplored coordinate.
 This will repeat until all coordinates are "explored".

-The prims algorithm generated maze starts by randomly selecting a coordinate from a randomly weighted grid coordinates to expand from.
+The **prims** algorithm generated maze starts by randomly selecting a coordinate from a randomly weighted grid coordinates to expand from.
 Once that position is established, all that walls edges are added to the frontier array.
 Since every coordinate has been assigned a random weight, the next position is